 To get a better understanding, we reached out to leading experts to learn more about this topic.

 What is the skin microbiome and why is it important?

 The microbiome is defined as a collection of microorganisms that live in a particular place.
 Although each person is unique, the average person has more bacterial cells than human cells.
 And depending on the skin’s texture, thickness and humidity, different microbes can inhabit different regions of your skin.
 In fact, the face, chest and back, being the oiliest parts of our bodies, will often house higher amounts of bacteria, making them more prone to acne.

-As Dr. Whitney Bowe, a board-certified dermatologist in New York and the author of The Beauty of Dirty Skin explains, “Our skin’s microbiome is a rainforest of diverse organisms (bacteria, fungi and viruses) which live in and on your skin’s various layers, from the deep-down fat cushion all the way up to your epidermal cells up high.
+As Dr. Whitney Bowe, a board-certified dermatologist in New York and author of The Beauty of Dirty Skin explains, “Our skin’s microbiome is a rainforest of diverse organisms which live in and on your skin’s various layers, from the deep-down fat cushion all the way up to your epidermal cells up high.
 In fact, there are more than one trillion bacteria in the skin, originating from approximately one thousand different species.’’